Eugenia León: Career

 With the support of her sister, León founded the Víctor Jara group, which was dedicated to Latin American folk music.
 She later joined the group Sanampay, composed of Mexican and Argentine musicians and singers, directed by Naldo Labrín, from which she decided to emerge individually in 1982, building a repertoire made up of pieces by contemporary Mexican composers, playing bolero and Brazilian music.

 She released her first album in 1983, Así te quiero, and toured the Mexican Republic, accompanied by a small group of musicians.

-She represented Mexico at the OTI Festival 1985, held in Seville, Spain, with the song "El fandango aquí", written by Marcial Alejandro.
-She won first place, but there was no time to celebrate, give interviews, or sign contracts, because a devastating earthquake struck Mexico City the day before the final stage of the festival.
+In 1985, she won the 14th Mexican national selection for the OTI Festival with the song "El fandango aquí", written by Marcial Alejandro, and thus represented Mexico at the OTI Festival 1985, which she also won; but there were no celebrations, interviews, or contract signings after her victory, because a devastating earthquake struck Mexico City the day before.

 León has recorded more than 20 albums.
 Some composers whose works she have interpreted are Fito Páez, David Haro, Guillermo Briseño, Joan Manuel Serrat, Marcial Alejandro, Armando Manzanero, José Alfredo Jiménez, Francisco Gabilondo Soler, Liliana Felipe, and María Grever.
 She has performed in various genres such as mariachi, bolero, and tango.

 In 1998, the government of Veracruz presented her with the Agustín Lara medal, in recognition of her interpretations of the composer from that state.

 She worked with Pablo Milanés during the Cómplices tour, covering a large part of the Mexican Republic.
 She also worked with Mexican tenor Ramón Vargas during the production of the album Corazón Mexicano, sponsored by the Government of the Federal District.

 In 2003, she began hosting the television program Acústico on Mexico City Canal 22, where she interviewed Ibero-American music personalities.
 She performed duets with guests such as Daniela Romo, José Feliciano, Lila Downs, Regina Orozco, Susana Zabaleta, Sonora Santanera, Chavela Vargas, Los Folkloristas, Maldita Vecindad, and Amaury Pérez.

 Commemorating her 20 years as a performer, Eugenia León gave a concert at the Auditorio Nacional on November 1, 2003, accompanied by Mariachi Vargas and the Symphony Orchestra of the Americas.

 She has given international performances in France, Japan, New York, Seville, Cartagena, Germany, Brazil, Morocco, Beijing, and Egypt.

 In 2008, León participated as a guest artist in a Mexican special entitled Fiesta Mexicana for the US cultural television network PBS, along with Vikki Carr, Alberto Angel "El Cuervo", and the mariachi group Los Camperos de Nati Cano.
 She was honored by the municipal government of Tlalnepantla as a favorite daughter of the municipality at the 2008 Equinoccio Festival.

 That year she ventured into acting in the film Tear This Heart Out, based on the acclaimed novel by Ángeles Mastretta.
 She played Toña la Negra, sharing credits with Ana Claudia Talancón, Daniel Giménez Cacho, and José María de Tavira.

 León appeared at the opening of the Pan American Games in Guadalajara on October 14, 2011.